Dobflem/Project-Ideas/README.md

 * Have a Raspberry Pi 3 in each room with speakers.
 * When you travel to that room the music should follow.
 * Detect the user by checking the strength of the bluetooth signal on their phone.

+#### Raspberry Pi Car Audio / Video System (Headless)
+* Create an app which can talk to the RPi over bluetooth.
+* Put a webserver on the Pi which can stream it's music / videos.
+* Turn on your phones Hotspot.
+* Tell the RPi your logon details.
+* Ask for it's IP Address.
+* Connect over your phones web browser and play songs that are on the Pi.
+* Watch videos / movies that are on the Pi.

+#### Gesture Tracker for PC
+* Using your webcam, track the movements of your hands to control the mouse.
+* Put your hand into a fist and back to click etc.
+* Wave your hand to bring up an on-screen keyboard.